-William Kentridge’s That Which We Do Not Remember marks the year-end at Goodman Gallery Cape Town.
+William Kentridge’s That Which We Do Not Remember gives unique insight into his prolific practice.

-Recently ranked 58th on Art Review’s Power 100 and this year’s recipient of Spain’s prestigious Princess Of Asturias Award for Art, Kentridge has had nothing short of a bumper year.
+Recently ranked 58th on Art Review’s Power 100 and last year’s recipient of Spain’s prestigious Princess Of Asturias Award for Art, 2017 saw Kentridge have nothing short of a bumper year.

 Solo exhibition ‘Enough and More Than Enough’

 Since his last solo exhibition at Goodman Gallery in South Africa in 2016, he has created a 550m-long frieze in Rome; Thick Time has toured from the Whitechapel Gallery (London) to the Museum der Moderne Salzburg and the Louisiana Museum (Denmark); and he currently has a major solo exhibition, titled Enough and More Than Enough, at the Reina Sofía in Madrid.

 His 2017/2018 solo exhibition in Cape Town presents major new work by Kentridge, spanning two recent opera productions, Lulu and Wozzeck, and several projects in between.